ualib/agda-algebras/preface.rst

 We chose the Lean_ proof assistant because it is designed and developed by logicians and computer scientists working together to create a language and syntax that presents mathematical theorems and proofs *as they should be*, by which we mean that working in the language feels almost as natural as working in the informal language of mathematics and is easily adopted by mathematicians who lack special training in computer science.

 Lean_ is a relatively new programming language and proof assistant developed at Microsoft Research and Carnegie Mellon University.
-Lean_ draws on decades of experience in interactive and automatic theorem provers (e.g., Coq, Isabelle/HOL, and Z3).
+Lean_ draws on decades of experience in interactive and automatic theorem provers (e.g., `Coq`_, Isabelle/HOL, and Z3).
 Its logic is very expressive, and emphasis is placed on *powerful proof automation*.
 The system is easy to extend via :ref:`metaprograms <metaprogramming>` developed in the same language used to express specifications and proofs in Lean.
 In this way, Lean_ narrows the gap between interactive and automated theorem proving.

 There are many other reasons Lean_ is an excellent platform for this project.
 For instance, it is unique among computer-based theorem proving tools in that its *proofs tend to be easy to read and understood* without special training.
 In fact, working in Lean_ usually leads to formal proofs that are cleaner, more concise, and shorter than the corresponding proofs in the language of informal mathematics.